puffin/dotfiles/README.md

 ## Troubleshooting

-The automated installation can encounter errors around file permissiona in case you don't have administrator access to the file system or you're trying to install it under a new OS user.
+The automated installation can encounter errors around file permissions in case you don't have administrator access to the file system or you're trying to install it under a new OS user.
 Open a terminal and type:

 ```bash
 ➜ sudo chown -R $(whoami):admin /usr/local/